 Suit jackets, blazers and sports jackets are three quintessential menswear pieces, however, these are referred interchangeably by most men.

-The difference between them has been a mystery in the layman’s world, a mystery that we will be revealing in our today’s post.
+The difference between them has been a mystery in the layman’s world, a mystery that we will be revealing in our today’s video/blog.

-Coming back to jackets.
-Each jacket has a different purpose to serve and it is essential for you, to know about them?
-Do you want to know why?
+Each jacket has a different purpose to serve and it is essential for you, gentleman, to know about them.

 Well for two reasons,